Measuring AI Ability to Complete Long Software Tasks: More ablations and robustness checks

 \subsection{Correlation in performance between agents}

 In Figure~\ref{fig:corr_matrix_observed_success_rates}, we report the correlation matrix of per-task success rates between each pair of models.

+\paragraph{Excess success rates} Excess success rates ($\frac{S_{observed}-S_{predicted}}{S_{predicted}}$) are a metric for how much better (or worse) an AI agent performed compared to what we would expect, given a task's length and that model's ability (expected success can be seen in Figure \ref{fig:hist}).

 In Figure~\ref{fig:corr_matrix_fractional_success_rates}, we report the correlation matrix for the excess success rate $({S_{observed}-S_{predicted}})/{S_{predicted}}$ (where $S_{predicted}$ is the success rate predicted from the model's time horizon).
-While the correlations for excess success rate are lower than the correlation of raw task success rate (0.40 instead of 0.73), the fact that it is not zero suggests additional factors that explain model success rates across tasks which are consistent across models.
+While the correlations for excess success rate are lower than the correlation of raw task success rate (0.38 instead of 0.71), the fact that it is positive suggests additional factors that explain model success rates across tasks which are common across models.